-The LAN 1/2 ports are located on the IO Backplane.
+There are two LAN ports on the motherboard.
 Each Ethernet LAN port has two LEDs.
-The yellow LED on the right indicates activity.
-The Link LED on the left may be green, amber or off to indicate the speed.
-See the tables on the right for more information.
+The Yellow LED on the right indicates activity.
+The LED on the left is the Link LED, which can be green, amber or off to indicate the speed of the connection.
+See the tables below for more information.